nephila/django-app-enabler/README.rst

 Key points
 ----------

-* zero-knowledge tool to configure django applications in a django project
+* zero-knowledge tool to enable and configure django applications in a django project
 * ``django-app-enabler`` will never be a package manager / replacement for pip/poetry/pipenv
 * rely on specification file shipped by the target application to patch django project configuration